This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

-- Your caregiver will make a small incision on or above your belly button.
-Your caregiver will insert the laparoscope through this incision.
+- Your healthcare provider will make a small incision on or above your belly button.
+Your healthcare provider will insert the laparoscope through this incision.
 He may also put surgical tools in your abdomen through other small incisions.
-Your caregiver will separate your cyst from your ovary.
+Your healthcare provider will separate your cyst from your ovary.
 He may then remove fluid or blood from your cyst with a needle.
 If fluid is removed, it is sent to the lab for tests.
 If the cyst is cancer, you will have an open surgery instead of a laparoscopic surgery.

-- Your caregiver will then use a laparoscope to remove your cyst from your ovary.
+- Your healthcare provider will then use a laparoscope to remove your cyst from your ovary.
 He will take the cyst out through the incision in your abdomen or through your vagina.
 He may also remove part or all of your ovary.
-Your caregiver will then close your ovary with stitches or leave it open to heal on its own.
+Your healthcare provider will then close your ovary with stitches or leave it open to heal on its own.
 He will send your cyst and a sample of any tissues he removed to the lab for testing.

 After your surgery:

 You will be taken to a room where you can rest until you are fully awake.
-Caregivers will monitor you closely.
-Once your caregivers say it is okay, you will be moved to a hospital room.
-Do not get out of bed until your caregiver says it is okay.
+Healthcare providers will monitor you closely.
+Once your healthcare providers say it is okay, you will be moved to a hospital room.
+Do not get out of bed until your healthcare provider says it is okay.

 - You cannot make it to your surgery on time.